Time Stewardship Part Two – The Irreplaceable Power of Delegation

 Consider bringing on an assistant earlier than you think is necessary – it will be a lot easier than you think to move things off your plate and free you up to move in the direction you’re trying to go.

 Focus on only doing the jobs you are best at or those that nobody else can do.
 Your team would rather you do something yourself because they believe you can do it better, but that’s a trap.
 Strong leadership in business knows what, where, when, and who to delegate to.
-Take a look my five steps to effective delegating below.
+Take a look at my handout five steps to effective delegating that gives more details on how to effectively delegate.

 + Calculate how much your hour is “worth” based on a method that makes sense to you.